Jasonette/documentation/docs/web.md

 <br>
 ## Use alongside native components
-Web containers dissolve into the native layout alongside other native components so seamlessly that you won't even be able to tell the difference in most cases.
+Web containers plug into native layout alongside other native components so seamlessly that you won't even be able to tell the difference in most cases.
 It's just like any other [component](components.md)!
 Style and use them together with other native Jasonette components.

 <img src='../images/aa.png' class='dark large'>